hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 title = "2025 Garden Reflections"
 categories = ["Garden"]
-tags = ["Gardening", "Native Plants", "Garden Design", "Lasagna Gardening", "Winter Sowing", "Vegetables", "Blueberries", "Peaches", "Patio Bed", "Birch Bed", "Front Yard", "Trees"] description="Designing and planting a native perennial garden to wrap around my patio." summary = "Designing and planting a native perennial garden to wrap around my patio."
+tags = ["Gardening", "Native Plants", "Garden Design", "Lasagna Gardening", "Winter Sowing", "Vegetables", "Blueberries", "Peaches", "Patio Bed", "Birch Bed", "Front Yard", "Trees"] description="Reflections and a recap of my biggest gardening year ever." summary = "Reflections and a recap of my biggest gardening year ever."
 +++

-2025 was, so far, the biggest gardening year I've had--I started gardening at this house in 2022, and it took me three years to ramp up to this year.
-I completed many projects, started many new garden beds, and planted hundreds of plants in my yard, almost all of them native to Massachusetts or to the east coast.
+2025 was, so far, the biggest gardening year I've had--I started gardening at this house in 2022, and it took me three years to ramp up to this point.
+I completed many projects, started many new garden beds, and planted hundreds of plants in my yard, almost all of them native to Massachusetts or to the east coast in general.
 I grew a lot of plants from seed, both annuals and perennials.
 Overall, I'm very proud of what I did and how well it's worked out so far, so let me reflect on the season as a whole.

 ## Big Projects I Tackled